Raychelle Burks

-Raychelle Burks is an Associate Professor of analytical chemistry at American University in Washington, D.C. and science communicator, who has regularly appeared on the Science Channel.
+Raychelle Burks is an associate professor of analytical chemistry at American University in Washington, D.C., and science communicator, who has regularly appeared on the Science Channel.
 In 2020, the American Chemical Society awarded her the Grady-Stack award for her public engagement excellence.

 Early life and education

 Burks developed an interest in forensic chemistry when she was 12 after a field trip that presented students with a science interaction challenge, asking students to solve a real-world problem using science.
-Burks earned her BS in chemistry at the University of Northern Iowa, her MSc in Forensic Science at Nebraska Wesleyan University, her PhD in chemistry from the University of Nebraska - Lincoln, and was a postdoctoral research associate at the Doane College.
+Burks earned her BS in chemistry at the University of Northern Iowa, her MSc in Forensic Science at Nebraska Wesleyan University, her PhD in chemistry from the University of Nebraska–Lincoln, and was a postdoctoral research associate at the Doane College.

 Career and research

-Burks became an Assistant Professor of Chemistry at St. Edward's University in Austin, Texas, in 2016, where she taught and conducted research until 2020.
-She then moved to Washington, D.C. to join the faculty at American University as an Associate Professor of Chemistry.
+Burks became an assistant professor of chemistry at St. Edward's University in Austin, Texas, in 2016, where she taught and conducted research until 2020.
+She then moved to Washington, D.C., to join the faculty at American University as an associate professor of chemistry.

 Her current research centers on developing low-cost colorimetric sensors for detecting chemicals of forensic interest including explosives and illicit drugs.
-To maximize portability in the field, her group focuses on transforming smart phones into detection devices.
+To maximize portability in the field, her group focuses on transforming smartphones into detection devices.
 Her research interests lie in the applied science domain, which she believes is well-suited to capturing and holding students' attention because they are working to solve real-world problems.
 She has spoken about her intersectional research approach to equipping students with the technical knowledge they need to work on these real-world challenges with the United States Department of Defense Science, Technology, and Innovation Exchange.